Common ostrich: Internal adaptations

 The use of countercurrent heat exchange with blood flow allows for regulated conservation/ elimination of heat of appendages.
 When ambient temperatures are low, heterotherms will constrict their arterioles to reduce heat loss along skin surfaces.
 The reverse occurs at high ambient temperatures, arterioles dilate to increase heat loss.

 At ambient temperatures below their body temperatures (thermal neutral zone (TNZ)), common ostriches decrease body surface temperatures so that heat loss occurs only across about 10% of total surface area.
 This 10% include critical areas that require blood flow to remain high to prevent freezing, such as their eyes.
 Their eyes and ears tend to be the warmest regions.
-It has been found that temperatures of lower appendages were no more than 2.5 C-change above ambient temperature, which minimizes heat exchange between feet, toes, wings, and legs.
+It has been found that temperatures of lower appendages were no more than 2.5 C-change above ambient temperature, which minimises heat exchange between feet, toes, wings, and legs.

 Both the Gular and air sacs, being close to body temperature, are the main contributors to heat and water loss.
 Surface temperature can be affected by the rate of blood flow to a certain area and also by the surface area of the surrounding tissue.
 The ostrich reduces blood flow to the trachea to cool itself and vasodilates to its blood vessels around the gular region to raise the temperature of the tissue.
-The air sacs are poorly vascularized but show an increased temperature, which aids in heat loss.
+The air sacs are poorly vascularised but show an increased temperature, which aids in heat loss.

 Common ostriches have evolved a 'selective brain cooling' mechanism as a means of thermoregulation.
 This modality allows the common ostrich to manage the temperature of the blood going to the brain in response to the extreme ambient temperature of the surroundings.
 The morphology for heat exchange occurs via cerebral arteries and the ophthalmic rete, a network of arteries originating from the ophthalmic artery.
 The ophthalmic rete is analogous to the carotid rete found in mammals, as it also facilitates transfer of heat from arterial blood coming from the core to venous blood returning from the evaporative surfaces at the head.

 Researchers suggest that common ostriches also employ a 'selective brain warming' mechanism in response to cooler surrounding temperatures in the evenings.
 The brain was found to maintain a warmer temperature when compared to carotid arterial blood supply.
-Researchers hypothesize three mechanisms that could explain this finding:
+Researchers suggest three mechanisms that could explain this finding: